Eva Green: 2006–2011: Casino Royale and further roles

-Green portrayed the witch Serafina Pekkala in the 2007 film adaptation of The Golden Compass.
-Green hoped the religious themes of the book would be preserved, but references to Catholicism were removed from the film.
-In February 2008, Green appeared in the sci-fi thriller film Franklyn as the tormented artist Emilia, (who Green compared to real-life figures Sophie Calle and Tracey Emin) and the mysterious Sally, who she described as "full of life, very witty, big sense of humor".
 In 2009, she appeared in the psychological film Cracks, in which she plays an enigmatic diving instructor of an elite all-female school who becomes obsessed with one of her students, directed by Jordan Scott in Scott's feature directorial debut.
 She also appeared in Womb (2009), where she plays a woman who clones her dead boyfriend.
 It is a collaboration between actor Matt Smith and director Benedek Fliegauf.

 She was considered for the role eventually played by Cécile de France in Un Secret (2007).
 Additionally, she was initially approached for the female lead in Lars von Trier's controversial film Antichrist (2009).
 According to Trier, Green was positive about appearing in the film, but her agents refused to allow her.
 The unsuccessful casting attempt took two months of the film's pre-production process.
 Anglo-French actress Charlotte Gainsbourg was subsequently cast in the role.
 Green later said that she got along well with Trier, "but then we started talking about nudity and sex and so on.
 It got a bit too far ...
 It was my dream to work with him, but it's a shame it was on that film that it nearly happened.
 I'm sure I would have been trashed doing that film".

 In 2011, Green signed with United Talent Agency in the US, remaining represented by Tavistock Wood in the UK.
 Green then starred in the first season of Starz's series, Camelot, as the sorceress Morgan le Fay.
 Green stated, "This is such an iconic story and you have 10 episodes to explore a character.
 It's not a girlfriend role that you could have in a movie.
 It's a real ballsy character.
 She has some guts."